abavisg/may-vibes-16/debate_day/README.md

 - Edit the system prompts in the agent files (pro_agent.py, con_agent.py, mod_agent.py)
 - Update the task descriptions in the task files (pro_task.py, con_task.py, mod_task.py)
 - Change the LLM model in main.py (e.g., from llama3 to another Ollama-supported model)
+- Adjust the maximum number of rebuttals in main.py (currently capped at 3)

 ---